 Hama Soundcup-D: Much more than a can

-My first test candidate is also my favorite: Hama's Soundcup-D is a waterproof 2in1 Bluetooth speaker for listening to music wirelessly with a smartphone, tablet, desktop PC or notebook and other Bluetooth-enabled devices with a maximum 10 meter range.
+My first test candidate is also my favorite: The Soundcup-D from Hama is a waterproof 2in1 Bluetooth speaker for wireless listening to music with a smartphone, tablet, desktop PC or emergencyebook and other Bluetooth-enabled devices with a maximum range of 10 meters.

 With dimensions of 8,4 x 8,4 x 21 cm and a weight of 745 g, the loudspeaker sits comfortably in the hand like a slightly larger Coke can.
 Like many other Bluetooth speakers, it is designed for mobile use and comes with a silicone cover with a strap to hang up the speaker so that you can take the device with you everywhere: to the office, on the bike, for a picnic in the meadow - and even for swimming.
 Because even if the loudspeaker falls into water, it does not go under, but rather floats on the surface and continues to work thanks to the IPX7 standard (even if it is no longer as good in water).